 How to clean the Smith & Wesson M&P Shield 9mm EZ Pistol

 You can clean the inside of the barrel in one of two ways:

 1. Run a Boresnake through the barrel several times.
 For extremely dirty barrels, apply some Hoppes No. 9 solvent to the inside of the barrel with Q-tips and let it sit for a few minutes before running the boresnake through.

 2. Using a pistol rod and cloth patches.
-Wet the patches with Hoppes solvent and using the rod, push wet patches through the barrel until they come out clean.
+Wet the patches with Hoppes No. 9 gun cleaning solvent or equivalent and using the rod, push wet patches through the barrel until they come out clean.
 Depending on how dirty the barrel is, you may need a lot of patches.

 Use Hoppes Number 9 solvent & a rag or spray with Birchwood Gun Scrubber to clean the recoil spring and guide rod assembly.
 Wipe any remaining solvent off with a micro fiber cloth or paper towel.

 Use Hoppes #9 solvent and a paper towel or cotton swabs to clean all surfaces of the frame, especially the rails where the slide contacts the frame.
 On the M&P Shield and other guns that have a polymer (plastic) frame, do not get Hoppes No. 9 solvent on parts that are not metal.